Fusion-Power-Plant-Framework/bluemira/documentation/developer/adr/0004-record-parameter-frame.md

   ```

-A decorator to allow for easier definition of a `ParameterFrame` was also developed but typing issues need to be fixed to enable its use:
+A decorator to allow for easier definition of a `ParameterFrame` was also developed but typing issues need to be fixed to enable its use.
+The decorator worked using the function `dataclasses.make_dataclass(<class_name>, base=ParameterFrame)`.
+However, type hint providers (e.g., MyPy), can't tell that the generated class is a ParameterFrame instance,
+so cannot provide type hints for methods inherited from ParameterFrame:

   ```python
   from bluemira.base.parameter_frame import (